varabyte/kobweb/README.md

 How do we set it up?
 Thankfully, it's fairly easy.

-But first, notice that in the example dynamic route `users/{user}/posts/{post}` there are actually two different dynamic parts, one in the middle and one at the tail end.
+But first, notice that in the example dynamic route `users/{user}/posts/{post}` there are actually two different dynamic segments, one in the middle and one at the tail end.
 These can be handled by the `PackageMapping` and `Page` annotations, respectively.

 #### PackageMapping